-The Company is authorized to issue up to 10,000,000 shares of \$0.0001 par value preferred stock with designations, rights and preferences to be determined from time to time by the Board of Directors of the Company.
+The Company is authorized to issue up to 10,000,000 shares of preferred stock, \$0.0001 par value per share with designations, rights and preferences to be determined from time to time by the Board of Directors of the Company.
 Each such series or class shall have voting powers, if any, and such preferences and/or other special rights, with such qualifications, limitations or restrictions of such preferences and/or rights as shall be stated in the resolution or resolutions providing for the issuance of such series or class of shares of preferred stock.
-As of June 30, 2017 and December 31, 2016, there was no preferred stock issued and outstanding.
+As of September 30, 2017, and December 31, 2016, there were no shares of preferred stock issued and outstanding.